-On February 19, 2015, Bureau Veritas conducted the following:
+On March 4, 2015, Bureau Veritas conducted the following for the Muttonville unit:

-- The LDAR assessment - Three 60-minute test runs at the exhaust of each unit to measure BTEX concentrations
+- The LDAR assessment. - Three 60-minute test runs at the exhaust of the unit to measure BTEX concentrations.

 The sampling conducted is summarized below in Table 1-1.